 - Vertical Position.
-You can freely position your new sky vertically and place it exactly where you want it in the scene.
+You can freely offset your new sky vertically and place it exactly where you want it in the scene.
 SkyAI will perfectly scale it to fit while keeping it aligned with the horizon.
-The Vertical Position slider controls the Textures in both the sky and water areas but moves them in opposite directions in relation to the horizon line until you get the ideal match between your new sky and its reflection.
+The Vertical Position slider controls the Textures in both the sky and water areas but moves them in opposite directions in relation to the Horizon Position line until you get the ideal match between your new sky and its reflection.

 - Horizontal Position.
 With this slider, you can freely position the sky horizontally and place it exactly where you want it in the scene.
 SkyAI will perfectly scale it to fit while keeping it aligned with the horizon.

 - Flip.
-This option will flip the new sky to change the direction of the sky replacement image.
-It’s useful when a photo has shadows that you’re trying to match.
+Flips the new sky to change its direction in the frame.
+Useful when a photo has shadows that you’re trying to match.

 - Shift.
 Set the desired position of your horizon line

 - Rotation.
 You can rotate the new sky on the Z-axis for perfect placement.

 - Global.
 This slider affects how the texture is mixed into the scene.
 A higher value will increase the amount of new sky that is added.